Influence of Spanish Cuisine on Latin American Gastronomy

 Dishes Showcasing Spanish Influence

-• (getButton) #color=(#0a2819) #text=(Paella): This iconic Spanish dish made its way to Latin America, where it evolved with local ingredients and flavors.
+• (getButton) #color=(#0a2819) #text=(Paella): This iconic Spanish dish made its way to Latin America, evolving with local ingredients and flavors.
 In countries like Colombia and Venezuela, variations of paella incorporate seafood, chicken, pork, and native vegetables.

 • (getButton) #color=(#0a2819) #text=(Empanadas): Originating from Galicia in Spain, empanadas are now popular across Latin America.
-They are filled with a variety of ingredients, including beef, chicken, cheese, and vegetables, and are often served as street food or appetizers.
+They are filled with various ingredients, including beef, chicken, cheese, and vegetables, and are often served as street food or appetizers.

-• (getButton) #color=(#0a2819) #text=(Ceviche): While ceviche has indigenous roots, Spanish colonization introduced ingredients like citrus fruits and onions to the dish.
+• (getButton) #color=(#0a2819) #text=(Ceviche): While ceviche has indigenous roots, Spanish colonization introduced ingredients like citrus fruits and onions.
 The Spanish tradition of marinating raw fish in acidic juices influenced the preparation of ceviche in countries like Peru and Ecuador.

 Spanish Colonization and Food Culture